 Williamson County resolution to review LCRA water management plan fails

-GEORGETOWN, Texas - A resolution regarding LCRA's water management plan failed at Tuesday's Williamson County Commissioners Court meeting.
+GEORGETOWN, Texas - A resolution regarding the Lower Colorado River Authority (LCRA) water management plan failed at Tuesday's Williamson County Commissioners Court meeting.

 Jo Karr Tedders with the Central Texas Water Coalition was at the meeting hoping a message would be sent regarding the plan.
 "You don't see the flaws in the plan until we are in a crisis, and you see what doesn't work," said Tedders.